liuliu/ccv/doc/convnet.md

 known to be about 30% slower cross the board than TITAN).
 In the paper, Alex reported 90 epochs within 6 days on two GeForce 580, which suggests my time is within line of these implementations.

-As a preliminary implementation, ccv didn't spend enough time to optimize these operations if any at all.
+As a preliminary implementation, I didn't spend enough time to optimize these operations in ccv if any at all.
 For example, [cuda-convnet](http://code.google.com/p/cuda-convnet/) implements its functionalities in about 10,000 lines of code, Caffe implements with 14,000 lines of code, as of this release, ccv implements with about 3,700 lines of code.
 For the future, the low-hanging optimization opportunities include using SIMD instruction, doing FFT in densely convolved layers